 LCHS launched a modern slavery training package in December 2022 to create an increased awareness amongst all LCHS staff about modern slavery risks.
 The training provides an introduction to the concepts and legal requirements on organisations to combat modern slavery.
 LCHS will build upon this introductory training in future years.

-Our records demonstrate that 92% of staff have completed the training in its first year.
+Our records demonstrate that 96.86% of staff have completed the training for this reporting year.